-108. How does a student receive college credit for CTE Dual Credit (Tech Prep) (T)?
+108. How does a student receive college credit for CTE Dual Credit (formerly Tech Prep) (T)?

-Answer: A student will not receive college credit for a CTE Dual Credit (Tech Prep) (T) course taken in the high school until the student enrolls in the community college that the school district had an articulation agreement with.
-Once enrolled, the student will provide evidence that a CTE Dual Credit (Tech Prep) (T) course was taken in high school and the community college will award the student college credit for the course.
-All CTE Dual Credit (Tech Prep) courses should have an articulation agreement between the school district and community college.
+Answer: A student will not receive college credit for a CTE Dual Credit (T) course taken in the high school until the student enrolls in the community college that the school district had an articulation agreement with or requests that the credit be transcribed at that institution.
+Once enrolled, the student will provide evidence that a CTE Dual Credit (T) course was taken in high school and the community college will award the student college credit for the course.
+All CTE Dual Credit courses must be established through an articulation agreement between the school district and community college.

-109. When is it appropriate to assign the CTE Dual Credit (Tech Prep) (T) Course Designation Code to a course?
+109. When is it appropriate to assign the CTE Dual Credit (formerly Tech Prep) (T) Course Designation Code to a course?

-Answer: In order for a course to be considered CTE Dual Credit (Tech Prep) (T), the school district must have an articulation agreement with a community college.
-All CTE Dual Credit (Tech Prep) (T) dual credit classes are taken on the high school campus, taught by Career and Technical Education (CTE) instructors, and identified as CTE classes.
+Answer: In order for a course to be considered CTE Dual Credit (T), the school district must have an articulation agreement with a community college.
+All CTE Dual Credit (T) dual credit classes are taken on the high school campus, taught by Career and Technical Education (CTE) instructors, and identified as CTE classes.
 It is not taught at a college or through another college program such as Running Start.